wds4/DCoSL/dips/conceptGraph/examples/hybrids/nostrTopic.md

     },
     "jsonSchemaData": {
-        "description": "This is the JSON Schema used to create and validate object files for the representation of instances of the list of nostr topics", "name": "json schema for an instance of nostr topic", "title": "JSON Schema for an Instance of Nostr Topic", "type": "object",
+        "description": "This is the JSON Schema used to create and validate object files for the representation of instances of the list of nostr topics", "name": "json schema for an item on the list of nostr topics", "title": "JSON Schema for an Item on the List of Nostr Topics", "type": "object",
         "required": [
             "nostrTopicData"